Man Sentenced in Connection with 1980 Cold Case Murder of Nursing Student

-Authorities in Kansas have made an arrest in connection with the cold case murder of a woman who was found dead in January 1980.
+Authorities in Kansas announced a man has been sentenced in connection with the cold case murder of a woman who was found dead in January 1980.

-According to Barton County Sheriff Brian Bellendir, the sheriff’s office obtained new evidence in the case in October and they were able to obtain an arrest warrant for the suspect, Steven L. Hanks, 68, of Burden, Kansas, KSN reported.
+According to Barton County Sheriff Brian Bellendir, the sheriff’s office obtained new evidence in the case in October 2022 and they were able to obtain an arrest warrant for Steven L. Hanks, 70, of Burden, Kansas, KSN reported.

-“At 42 years and 10 months, we believe this is the oldest homicide arrest in the state of Kansas,” Barton County Sheriff Brian Bellendir said, noting there are now currenly no uncleared murder cases in the county.
+“At 42 years and 10 months (in October 2022), we believe this is the oldest homicide arrest in the state of Kansas,” Barton County Sheriff Brian Bellendir said, noting there are now currently no uncleared murder cases in the county.

 On Jan.
 24, 1980, the body of Mary Robin Walter, a nursing student and married mother of one daughter, was found in her trailer in Great Bend.
-She had been shot multiple times.
+She was shot multiple times.

 Sheriff Bellendir said investigators at the time developed Hanks as a person of interest in the Walter’s murder but the case went cold until it was reopened last spring.